1x per weekincreased software releases from 1x per year to 1x per week

 “There are lots of companies that can develop stuff for us.
 But what we wanted was a transformation in the way we work.
-And that was where we felt Pivotal was especially suited as a partner.
+And that was where we felt [VMware] was especially suited as a partner.
 Unleashing the team to deliver results quickly was really at the heart of what we needed to do.”

 New skills and cloud native tools mean fresh possibilities for a decades-old application

-Steelcase engaged with Pivotal Labs in a 15-week engagement in Cambridge, Massachusetts.
+Steelcase engaged with VMware Tanzu Labs in a 15-week engagement in Cambridge, Massachusetts.
 The engagement centered on enabling the Hedberg team in modern development practices such as pair programming and test-driven development (TDD).
 Simultaneously, they applied this hands-on learning by building a new application, referred to as H2, to replace the old Hedberg system.

 “There was a lot of synergy right from the beginning … we were speaking the same language.
-And what was really great was the way the Pivotal team had a plan,” said Miller.
+And what was really great was the way the [VMware] team had a plan,” said Miller.
 “They had a process that worked and it was very complementary to the process Steelcase uses with our customers.
 So it felt right.”

-Another goal of the Pivotal Labs engagement was helping Steelcase reimagine what Hedberg could become.
-Pivotal practitioners showed the Steelcase team how to conduct in-depth user research and perform structured exercises to help identify what to prioritize and build first.
+Another goal of the Tanzu Labs engagement was helping Steelcase reimagine what Hedberg could become.
+VMware practitioners showed the Steelcase team how to conduct in-depth user research and perform structured exercises to help identify what to prioritize and build first.
 Through these processes, the group determined that one core function of the Hedberg application needed to be tackled first: building and editing quotes for customer orders, a complex process compounded by the sheer number of customizable product combinations.

 Fast release cycles and user-centered design give dealers a new competitive edge

-Equipped with new development skills, fast, flexible tools, and a jumpstart at Pivotal Labs, the Hedberg team is steadily developing and transitioning from the old Hedberg to the new H2 applications.
+Equipped with new development skills, fast, flexible tools, and a jumpstart at Tanzu Labs, the Hedberg team is steadily developing and transitioning from the old Hedberg to the new H2 applications.
 “In the environment that we're working in and the way that we're working, we're pushing out updates every week—and with the goal of doing it even more frequently,” said DeRoo.

 This has significant implications for Steelcase’s business.
 “In the past when there were changes in the market and we needed to get new capabilities to dealers, it could take 14 months,” said Miller.
 “Now, we’ve taken that down to a matter of days…that is a radical shift that will lead to business results for both the dealers and us.”

-Aside from the speed with which the Hedberg team is able to develop software, adopting Pivotal’s rigorous, user-centered practices has made the new applications easier and more efficient for dealers to use.
+Aside from the speed with which the Hedberg team is able to develop software, adopting VMware’s rigorous, user-centered practices has made the new applications easier and more efficient for dealers to use.
 With a full-time UX designer—something brand new for the Hedberg system—Steelcase now follows a more in-depth process that includes building prototypes for users to try while the product team observes the interaction.